Our Biophilic Community

 Rosina Dorelli

-Co-founder & Director -
+Co-founder & Director of Curriculum Development

-Change-maker/Entrepreneur, curriculum designer, art, design and technology teacher, portrait artist and furniture designer.
-Rosina has spent 20 years developing creative learning programs.
+Change-maker/Entrepreneur, art, design and technology teacher, portrait artist and furniture designer.
+Rosina has spent 20 years developing creative learning programs for both children and adults.
 She is passionate about making education more creative and inclusive.
 She aims to help alleviate the growing mental health crisis by supporting people to find and be valued for their unique talents.
 FIND OUT MORE>>>

 Zachary Reznichek

-Co-founder & Director of Operations - Founder at Teacher-Gamer, curriculum designer, Life-Skills Innovator, author of Teacher-Gamer Handbook, Green School educator and English teacher.
-Zach combined his love of games with his Masters in Education and teacher training to produce a ground breaking system that integrates RPGs into education to help develop resilience and well-being.
+Zach combined his love of games with his Masters in Education and teacher training experience to produce a ground breaking system that integrates Role Playing Games (RPGs) into education to help develop resilience and well-being.
 FIND OUT MORE>>>

 Our Ambassadors